juicyj201/StockProgramProject21/readme.txt

-And Thank you for using this program :)
+And THANK YOU for using this program :)

+(yes you reading this file)